Ridley Scott's unrealised projects: The Gunpowder Plot

 Before The Duellists, Scott first developed a separate project with Gerald Vaughan-Hughes based on the story of Guy Fawkes and the Gunpowder Plot of 1605, at the time budgeted at $2.2 million.
+Despite feeling that the screenplay was "on the level of A Man for All Seasons", the company, Sony, told Scott after receiving it, "can't it be more like Witchfinder General?"
+He fondly recalled the working relationship he had with Vaughan-Hughes, who he credits with teaching him about drama:

+Gerry would say to me wonderful things, such as [he'd] say, "Listen, no one's ever done Gunpowder Plot.
+This is the bomb that didn't go off.
+How will we make this interesting?
+'Cause we celebrate the demise of Guy Fawkes every November 5th; we burn his effigy."
+He said, "Well, your big problem is," he said, "That the plotters were idiots."
+He said, "You can't make films about idiots."
+He said, "Their passion overtook their logic."
+He said, "Cause if they'd been successful, what they would do, they'd have blown up the King, many Catholics, and many Protestants."
+He said, "So, Catholicism would have been completely devastated for the next two hundred years."
+He said, "So, that doesn't make sense."

+According to Scott, Vaughan-Hughes' way around this issue was to add an additional character, the fictional Gideon Catlin, "who's a good flautist, a very good swordsman, and actually is Jesuit."
+In the leading roles, he'd cast Donald Sutherland, Robert Shaw and Alec Guinness, but Sony remained unmoved.
 Both the screenplays for The Gunpowder Plot and The Duellists were completed by 1976 when an executive at Paramount Pictures chose the latter instead since it was deemed less expensive to make.
 In an audio commentary from 2002, Scott said that he may return to the script someday.

 The Author of Beltraffio

 Scott had initially wanted to direct the Henry James piece Author of Beltraffio, though he relinquished the role to his brother Tony after a coin toss and the film was produced in 1976.
-"He won that and it ruined my whole summer," Scott later recalled.
+"He won that and it ruined my whole summer", Scott later recalled.

 Tristan and Iseult

 In the mid-1970s, before the beginning of the filming of The Duellists, Scott pitched the idea of a film adaptation of medieval romantic legend of Tristan and Iseult, and he planned to release this film as his second movie.
 However, the project never materialised at the time, and Scott pitched the idea of Legend during the filming of The Duellists as a replacement of this project.
 A film of the same story, directed by Kevin Reynolds, was later released in 2006 with Scott as the producer.